adamnd1190/data-processing/README.md

         create_graph(x, y, avg_prices): Generates and displays a combination plot (stack plot, bar graph, line graph) for average prices based on the number of bedrooms.

 # Example Output
-The script will print the processed data tuples and display a combination plot showing the average price for each number of bedrooms.
+The script will print the processed data tuples and display a simple combination plot showing the average price for each number of bedrooms.

         Loading Data:   0%|                                                        | 0/3585 [00:00<?, ?it/s]
         (0, '0', '1', 1, 1, 1, 1, '0', 34, 9, 40, 3.689)